 The salad takes beans – green or broad beans, either one, or mix them – and tosses them with asparagus and olives.
 A little black garlic is broken into small pieces and added.

 Are you after other Bean Salads?
-Try Italian Flat Bean Salad with Blue Cheese and Walnut Crumbs, Glorious Five Bean Salad, and Green Beans with Lentil Crumble.
+Try Crispy Green Beans with Ginger and Soy, Italian Flat Bean Salad with Blue Cheese and Walnut Crumbs, Glorious Five Bean Salad, and Green Beans with Lentil Crumble.
+Also try Baked Asparagus with Wine and Herbs.

 For the last couple of years, black garlic has been the thing – slowly fermented until black, the garlic has the taste of parmesan, tamarind and molasses It is gorgeous.
 Mostly mashed or pureed into other dishes, it is quite versatile, if not an expensive addition to all sorts of dishes including soups, simmered dishes and dressings.
 Or just spread on some toast.